theorib/adventures-customizing-a-dev-environment/terminal-configurations/terminal-themes/terminal-themes.md

 1. Install a [Nerd Font](https://www.nerdfonts.com) in your computer.
     I chose the [GeistMono Nerd Font](https://github.com/ryanoasis/nerd-fonts/releases/download/v3.3.0/GeistMono.zip).

+2. Setup your Terminal app and VS Code to use a Nerd Font (so they can display all the icons).
+...

-2. Install Starship using homebrew:
+3. Install Starship using homebrew:
     ```bash
     brew install starship
     ```

-3. For ZSH, Add the following lines to the end of your `.zshrc` file.
+4. For ZSH, Add the following lines to the end of your `.zshrc` file.
 You should find your `.zshrc` file at the root of your current user folder (`~/.zshrc`).
     ```bash
     # Activate Starship
     eval "$(starship init zsh)"
     ```

-4. Restart your terminal session or `source` your `.zshrc` file to activate the changes.
+5. Restart your terminal session or `source` your `.zshrc` file to activate the changes.
     ```bash
     source ~/.zshrc
     ```